 Programming in the Kitchen at Second Harvest is driven by our mission to feed people in need through empowerment, education and partnerships.

-Offer classes that teach scratch-cooking and quick healthy snack preparation.
-Some of these volunteers may be recruited to be a part of a peer mentoring program.
+We offer classes that teach scratch-cooking and quick healthy snack preparation.
 Participants may be rewarded with bonus distributions of produce and other free groceries that are tied to the recipes and curriculum.
-Please view our Classes and Events page for more information.
+We are here to serve people of all ages, backgrounds, abilities and incomes.
+Please view our Kitchen Classes page for more information and our Calendar Of Events Page to sign up.

 Provide regular access to health and nutrition education partners so they can hold classes, test recipes and conduct other activities that are geared toward disadvantaged children, families and seniors.
 Please email Kitchen Manager Jandyl Doak or reach her by phone at 509.252.6246 with questions or for more information.